mem0ai/qna-bot-template-py/README.md

-# qna-bot-template-python
+# qna-bot-template-py

 [![](https://dcbadge.vercel.app/api/server/nhvCbCtKV?style=flat)](https://discord.gg/nhvCbCtKV)

-qna-bot-template-python is a frontend app created in Next.js powered by [embedchain](https://github.com/embedchain/embedchain). embedchain is a framework to easily create LLM powered bots over any dataset.
+qna-bot-template-py is a frontend app created in Flask powered by [embedchain](https://github.com/embedchain/embedchain). embedchain is a framework to easily create LLM powered bots over any dataset.
 If you want a javascript version, check out [embedchain-js](https://github.com/embedchain/embedchainjs)

 It abstracts the entire process of loading dataset, chunking it, creating embeddings and then storing in vector database.